manifoldfinance/defi-threat/README.md

 <br>

-## Reactive && Proactive Defense

-#### Defenses

-Security enhancement
-Runtime verification
-Alternate languages
-Contract best practices
-Contract analyzer
-Blockchain protocols

-#### Best Practices

-Check, update, then interact
-Never delegatecall to untrusted contract
-Favor pull over push for external calls
-Never outsource critical function to other contracts Handle errors in external calls
-Include contract address and nonce in signature Accurately label the visibility of functions and variables Never use a contract balance as a guard
-Check the length of msg.data
-Use external sources of randomness via oracles
-Assure the correctness of the recipient address
-Never use block timestamp in condition checks
-Avoid looping over a data structure of unknown size Use the recent Solidity compiler version
-Use SafeMath library for arithmetic operations
-Use multi-factor authentication schemes for suicide Add authentication to functions involving Ether-transfer Use cryptographic commit-reveal schemes for secrecy Never use tx.origin for authorization

 ## Token Mitigation

 See [APPENDIX](APPENDIX.md)

 ##### Tags

-Should tags for "potential" attacks or attacks that have been successful be utilized, and if so how implemented
+Should tags for "potential" attacks or attacks that have been successful be utilized, and if so how implemented, simply open an issue.

 ### TODO

 Following files have defects: 14084.
 14086.
 14715.
 13328.
 13327.
 13326.
 13146.
 13144.
 13113.
 12230.
 11687.
 10973.
 10769.
 10468.
 18665.
 18665.
 14715.
 14086.
 14084.
 13146.
 13144.
 13113.
 12230.
 11687.
 10973.
 10769.
 10468.
 10299.

+.github/
+ISSUE_TEMPLATE
+specific for new creations

 ## Sheet